Justintime50/styles/README.md

 * **Linter:** [HTMLHint](https://github.com/htmlhint/HTMLHint)

 #### Styles

+* Don't repeat `&nbsp;` over and over when you want to space something, use a CSS class in a `<span>` to do this instead
+* Avoid using inline CSS styles (use CSS classes and external stylesheets)

 The following is a checklist of items that every website should have:
 * Site must have a Favicon